shiny-eel/messenger-launch-omnibox/README.md

 Since the Zucc doesn't give public access to a Messenger API to send and receive messages with, we are stucc with using Facebook's own implementations.
 Mail helps improve this predicament by making messenger.com more powerful.

+#### Permissions
+On install, Mail will ask for permission to:
+- *Read and change data for messenger.com*
+- *Read your browsing history*

+While the first is pretty self explanatory, the second may sound unnecessary.
+The reason it comes up is that mail accesses the [tabs api](https://developer.chrome.com/extensions/tabs) to control how to open the messenger tab.
+[All Chrome extensions that use this api elicit this warning](https://developer.chrome.com/extensions/permission_warnings).

 ___